Voiislav/react-mesto-auth/README.md

 **What you can do on this website?**

+* Register / Log in / Log out
 * Change profile data
 * Put likes on cards with photos
 * Add new cards